projectceladon/celadon-documentation/source/getting-started/build-source.rst

    Note, the last :command:`repo init` command pulls the latest development CiV source code based on *Android 11* from the master branch.
-   To continuously working on the *Android 10* based CiV source code, use the following manifest instead:
+   To continue working on the *Android 10* based CiV source code, use the following manifest instead:

    .. code-block:: bash